SW-Social Work Courses

 SW 428.
 Medical and Mental Health Social Work.
 3 Hours.

 SW 454.
-Working with Substance Abusers.
+Working in Addiction and Recovery.
 3 Hours.

-Examines the impact of substance abuse on individuals, families, groups, organizations, institutions and communities.
-This course is recommended for students who want to expand their knowledge and sensitivity for understanding the special problems that substance abuse brings to society.
-Course content includes identification of the various drugs of abuse, major theories of addiction, and examination of the psychological and physiological consequences of substance abuse.
+This course examines the impact of substance use disorder on individuals, families, groups, organizations, institutions and communities.
+This course is recommended for students who want to expand their knowledge and sensitivity for understanding the special problems that substance use disorder brings to society.
+Course content includes identification of the various drugs of abuse, major theories of addiction, and examination of the psychological and physiological consequences of substance use disorder.

 SW 478.
 Special Topics in Social Work.
 3 Hours.